RitwikGhosh212/My-projects/README.md

 # My-projects
 These are the projects I have done.
-The first code shows us how to calculate the number of days in a particular month.
+The code shows us how to find a particular season if a particular month is given as input.
-The second code shows us how to calculate the factorial of a number.